Drome Clinic

 Types of Asthma Based on Triggers

-Pollen, dust mites, pet dander, and mold can cause allergic asthma.
+Pollen, dust mites, pet dander, and mold are among allergens that can cause allergic asthma.
 When people inhale certain allergens, they develop asthma symptoms owing to airway inflammation.
-Management often involves avoiding allergies and using drugs such as antihistamines or corticosteroids.
+Management often involves avoiding allergies and using various drugs.

 This kind of asthma, also known as exercise-induced bronchoconstriction, develops during or following physical exertion, particularly in cold or dry air.
 Bronchodilators may be used beforehand to avoid worsening symptoms during activity.